School of Education and Human Sciences Code

 - Terms of Faculty Membership.
 Faculty members shall serve for two (2) years.
 Two faculty members shall be elected each year.
 The student representative shall be selected annually.

 - Specific Functions.
-The Grievance Committee shall review grievances and recommend to the Dean actions for the resolution of grievances filed within the School of Education.
+The Grievance Committee shall review grievances and recommend to the Dean actions for the resolution of grievances filed within the School of Education and Human Sciences.

 - Duties.
 The Council shall:

-- Evaluate the School’s recruitment efforts and make recommendations for improving recruitment of ethnic minorities;
+- Evaluate the School’s recruitment efforts and make recommendations;

-- Serve as a liaison between the School and other campus offices involved in recruitment and retention;
+- Serve as a liaison between the School and other campus offices involved in I&B efforts;

 - Evaluate existing retention efforts and make recommendations for improvement.

 - Membership, Charge, and General Duties.
-Advisory Councils shall consist of faculty representatives from affected departments and may include students from the School and representatives from outside the School of Education.
-Councils shall receive a written charge from the Dean, develop written procedures which are filed each May in the Dean’s office, and report to the Dean, to a standing committee, or directly to the Assembly.
+Advisory Councils shall consist of faculty representatives from affected departments and may include students from the School and representatives from outside the School of Education and Human Sciences.
+Councils shall receive a written charge from the Dean, develop written .

 - Educator Preparation Program Advisory Council.

-The Education Preparation Advisory Committee (EPPAC) coordinates collaboration and participation of faculty and other personnel in Departments within the School and across the University that (1) contribute to any Educator Preparation Program, and/or (2) provide service and support to P-12 schools.- Membership: Each Educator Preparation Program area and related programs shall appoint one representative, including program areas in SOE, CLAS, and Music.
-The Associate Dean for Teacher Education and Undergraduate Programs, the Associate Dean for Graduate Studies and Research, and the SOE Assessment Coordinator will serve as ex-officio.
-The NCATE will serve as chair for the advisory council.
+The Education Preparation Advisory Committee (EPPAC) coordinates collaboration and participation of faculty and other personnel in Departments within the School and across the University that (1) contribute to any Educator Preparation Program, and/or (2) provide service and support to P-12 schools.- Membership: Each Educator Preparation Program area and related programs shall appoint one representative, including program areas in SOEHS, CLAS, and Music.
+The Associate Dean for Teacher Education and Undergraduate Programs, the Associate Dean for Graduate Studies and Research, and the SOEHS Assessment Coordinator will serve as ex-officio.
+The CAEP will serve as chair for the advisory council.

 - Term of membership: membership shall be for three-year terms, with one third (1/3) of the council re-appointed each year on a rotating basis.